On The Blog: KILJ’s Day 1 NFL Draft Grades

 Grade: D

 - The Seahawks suck at drafting in the first round.
 Rashaad Penny (bad), L.J.
-Collier (who?) and now Brooks, the Seahawks last year first round choices all make zero sense.
+Collier (who?) and now Brooks, the Seahawks last three first round choices all make zero sense.
 Maybe they think Brooks’ athleticism will translate, but his tape at Texas Tech wasn’t great.
 I had a second/third round grade on him.

 FIRST.
 ROUNDER.